 Step on board the Golden Eagle and be transported back to the romantic age of travel as we wend our way across Russia, Mongolia and Siberia in unprecedented luxury.
 This rail adventure takes you on a journey of over 8,000 miles; a true odyssey to the other side of the world.

 We meet at our dedicated Departure Office in London St Pancras International, before embarking on an extraordinary journey across almost half of the globe by train.
 We depart by Eurostar for Brussels in Standard Premier Class, with a light meal and drinks served on board.
-In Brussels we join Europe's high-speed network, travelling in First Class via Cologne to Berlin, where we transfer to the Maritim Hotel for a two-night stay.
+In Brussels we join Europe's high-speed network, travelling in First Class via Cologne to Berlin, where we transfer to our hotel, the NH Berlin Mitte, for a two-night stay.

 On Day 2 we enjoy a fascinating 'east meets west' tour of Berlin, admiring impressive Imperial buildings and introducing the sights of this once divided city.

 After a journey across Poland and into Russia, we arrive in Moscow in the late morning.
-Upon leaving the train we transfer to the 5-Star Ritz Carlton Hotel, where we later enjoy dinner in the evening.
+Upon leaving the train we transfer to the 5-Star Four Seasons Hotel Moscow, where we later enjoy dinner in the evening.
+If you select are fly option of this tour, today is the day you will join the rest of your group.
 We spend Day 6 in Moscow, where we take a tour of its famous sights, including Red Square and St Basil's Cathedral.
 This afternoon we join the Golden Eagle Trans-Siberian Express, for our fabulous 12-night adventure to Vladivostok.

 Our first stop on our Trans-Siberian adventure is Kazan, the capital of Tatarstan on the River Volga.
 The city is renowned for its ornate buildings, including the colourful onion-domed cathedral, the inspiring Kul Sharif Mosque in the grounds of the impressive Kazan Kremlin, and the classical style buildings of the university.